Quantum reference frames for spacetime symmetries and large gauge transformations: Gauge theories, boundaries and quantum reference frames

-At each Cauchy surface with boundaries $\ol{\Sigma}$, the observables of the theory can be expressed in terms of smearings of the EM vector potential $\mathbf{A}$ and electric field $\mathbf{E}$ (understood as differential one-forms on $\ol{\Sigma}$).
-These smearings are such that the observables are invariant under gauge transformations $\mathbf{A}\mapsto \mathbf{A}+\diff \Lambda$, where $\Lambda$ is a smooth function on $\ol{\Sigma}$ vanishing on its boundary $\partial\ol{\Sigma}$.
 This notion of gauge invariance is sufficient to ensure well-behaved dynamics of the theory.
 The resulting algebra contains observables that transform covariantly under \emph{boundary/large gauge transformations} (i.e.~for which $\Lambda$ does not vanish on $\partial\ol{\Sigma}$).
 These are dubbed \emph{edge-mode observables} and can be understood as (smeared analogues of) Wilson lines connecting two points on the boundary $\int_0^1\mathbf{A}_\mu \diff\gamma^\mu$ for a curve $\gamma:[0,1]\to \ol{\Sigma}$ with $\gamma(0),\gamma(1)\in\partial\ol{\Sigma}$.
 By quantising the Poisson structure arising naturally from the \emph{covariant phase space formalism} for electromagnetism on spacetimes with boundaries \cite{harlowCovariantPhaseSpace2020}, these edge mode observables have non-trivial commutation relations with smearings of the electric flux density $\nml_{\partial\ol{\Sigma}}\mathbf{E}$ through $\partial\ol{\Sigma}$.
 As a consequence, these fluxes are quantised, rather than superselected as in conventional approaches to quantum electromagnetism \cite{buchholzPhysicalStateSpace1982}.

 At the level of sufficiently regular Hilbert space representations, the edge mode observables can be used to construct an operational quantum reference frame for the boundary gauge group, see \cite[Sec.~5]{fewsterSemilocalObservablesEdge2025}.
 The associated relativisation map can in particular be used to glue together algebras of observables associated with neighbouring regions, as well as their states, see \cite[Sec.~6]{fewsterSemilocalObservablesEdge2025}.
 This is illustrated in Fig.~\ref{fig:glue}.